Gayathripocharam/Gayathri-Pocharam-/README.md

 <br/>

-<sub>✦ Crafted with intent · Powered by curiosity · Secured by design · Deployed with precision ✦</sub>
+<sub>• Crafted with intent · Powered by curiosity · Secured by design · Deployed with precision •</sub>

 </div>